 You end up with a pen that writes smoothly, produces dark and consistent lines, and dries very quickly.
 But you also get a pen that can last you six months or longer before you need to think about reaching for another.

-- RETRACTABLE BALLPOINT PEN: Our black ballpoint pens combine the smooth, vivid writing of gel ink with the quick-drying,...
+- Ballpoint Pen: Our black ballpoint pens combine the smooth, vivid writing of a gel pen with the quick-drying,...

 Finding the right long-lasting pen becomes a whole lot easier when you use the inside info we highlighted above.

 Check out the options we mentioned earlier.
 These really are the best long-lasting pens on the market today, and all of them are pretty reasonably priced.